Compare Car Insurance Quotes in Real-Time and Save.

 Quick Answers

-• Yes, maxing out your credit card will almost certainly lower your credit score by increasing your credit utilization ratio, a factor that accounts for 30% of your FICO score.
+• Maxing out your credit card will almost certainly lower your credit score by driving your credit utilization ratio to 100%, a key factor that accounts for a significant portion of your score.

 More: